ngcoders/seriallogger/README.md

 + If required,
 - Set up bits of file for execution
-In command prompt,
+-In command prompt,
-log in as root
+-log in as root
-> su
+	- > su
-password: xxxx
+	- password: xxxx
->cd /etc/init.d/
+	- >cd /etc/init.d/
->chmod 775 launchLog.sh
+	- >chmod 775 launchLog.sh
->reboot
+	- >reboot

 ============